Vatnaöldur

-The craters were formed during a series of eruptions in the volcanic system of the Bárðarbunga around the year 870.
+The craters were formed during a series of eruptions associated with a basaltic dyke intrusion from the volcanic system of Bárðarbunga around the year 877.
 These eruptions, like those of the neighbouring Veiðivötn, were from about 65 km (or 42 km) long volcanic fissures within the area of a lake.
 The mainly explosive eruptions emitted 5-10 km3 of tholeiite basalt.
+There was an associated rhyolite eruption near Torfajökull triggered by the intrusion.
+The associated tephra layer is called the Settlement layer, and covers more than half of Iceland’s land surface.